By Michelle Forman, Senior Media Specialist, APHL

 Caroline was three days old and Amy wanted to get out of the house for a little while, so her mother took her to Target for a quick break.
 As they walked through the parking lot, Amy’s phone rang.
 She saw that it was the pediatrician’s office and assumed they were calling to remind her of Caroline’s first visit scheduled for the next day.
 Amy answered, “Hello?”
 The person on the other line sounded very serious and exuded urgency, “Amy, your daughter’s newborn screen showed positive results for PKU.
 You need to take her to the University hospital immediately.”
 Amy stopped in her tracks.
 What did this mean?
 What is PKU?
 Was her baby going to die?
 The person on the phone gave no further information but continued to urge her to get Caroline to the hospital for testing.
 Amy quickly became hysterical.
 She called her husband and told him to meet her at the hospital with Caroline.

-Once they arrived, the doctors ran additional tests on Caroline to confirm that she did have PKU (Phenylketonuria), a rare metabolic disorder that causes severe irreversible retardation if not treated from birth.
+Once they arrived, the doctors ran additional tests on Caroline to confirm that she did have PKU (Phenylketonuria), a rare metabolic disorder that causes severe irreversible mental and developmental disabilities if not treated from birth.
 Amy and Steve were terrified.
 “No one in our family has this.
 We have lots of nieces and nephews and none of them have it,” Amy told me.
 The doctors gave them a can of the PKU formula and told her not to use it until they knew if Caroline did, in fact, have PKU.
 Amy and her family went home; the doctor said he would call by 7:00 that night.
 They waited.

 Finally the call came.
 The tests confirmed that Caroline had PKU.
 “We cried a whole lot that night,” Amy said.
 “I held Caroline all night — I never put her down.
 She slept in my arms.”
 The next day was Amy’s birthday.
 What would become a gift, her mother gave her advice that she thinks of every day.
 “She told me I had to put Caroline down,” she giggled.
 “She told me that we are her greatest advocates.
 This was our new normal and I had to start living it.”
 And that they did.